ibm-cloud-docs/mas-ms/maintenance.md

 ## Change Freeze Period
 {: #change-freeze-period}

-The Change Freeze period for year end 2023 is December 16, 2023 through January 2, 2024.
+The Change Freeze period for year end 2024 is December 18th, 2024 through January 3rd, 2025.
 Systems are available to users and all standard automated processes such as database backups continue as normal during the change freeze period.
 Coordinated changes to environments such as application upgrades are not available during this time.
 The IBM SRE team does not schedule maintenance during the change freeze period.

 ## Upgrade Rules, Policy and Plans
 {: #upgrade-rules}

 Starting March 1st, 2024 all MAS-MS and MAS-Dedicated customers will receieve  MAS 8.1 1 upgrades.
-Customer will be assigned a an initial date and time.
+Customer will be assigned an initial date and time.
 Customers can request specfic upgrade times via case ticket [case ticket](https://support.ibm.com).
 If you wish to upgrade to v8.1.1, submit a case ticket requesting the upgrade, along with the target environment URL(s).
 IBM SRE will then put you in a queue to receive the upgrade.

 It should be noted that IBM SRE will initially determine the date, start time and duration for the upgrade based on your environment(s), our available resources and the overall schedule.
 IBM SRE will then send you an upgrade notification with those details via the [Client Communications Center (CCC)](/docs/mas-ms?topic=mas-ms-client-communications-center).

 Shared Cluster customers are not allowed to defer or re-schedule the 8.11 upgrade.
 Dedicated Cluster custonmers can submit deferral date(s) for consideration.

-Please also note the IBM SRE Change / Freeze period of December 16th, 2023 to January 2nd, 2024.
+Please also note the IBM SRE Change / Freeze period of December 16th, 2024 to January 2nd, 2025.
 MAS Upgrades will not be scheduled or performed during this timeframe.

 ## LA Fixes
 {: #lafixes}